vegaprotocol/topgun-service/README.md

 # Leaderboard API service for Fairground incentives (code name TOPGUN)

-API service that provides a **sorted leaderboard for incentives/games supporting the Fairground testnet**
+API service that provides a **sorted leaderboard for incentives/games operating on the Fairground testnet.**

 The leaderboard is filtered to include ONLY participants that are found on a verified 'allow-list' provided by an external API service.
 On which each user will verify their public key using Twitter.
 This service is known internally as **Social Media Verification** or "Twitter Registration".